Lithou/Sandbox/Image Flags (Extended Documentation).md

 Placement of the image does matter.
 Generally you will want to place the image before the paragraph with which you want the image appear in-line.

-You can put a blank line between the image and the paragraph to have the top of the image and the top of the paragraph line up vertically with each other.

-If you put the image at the start of the paragraph, the renderer will shift your text down and the top of the paragraph will be a line below the top of the image.
-This can be desirable when using some ofset images like the "tape" flag.

-For those that are fixed or absolute, I suggest the bottom of the page in case there is any other CSS that relies on number of elements before the first heading.
+If you are displaying multiple images that are in-line, they will "read" right to left.
+So the image listed first will be the furthest to the right.

+As you go, look at this page in "edit mode" to see how the images are called and consequently displayed to get a feel for the syntax.

 ---
-## No Flags (image left unchanged)
+## Starting Out (No Flags = no changes)

-If an image is linked with no extra flags, it appears as default without any change to its styling.
-Enabling the snippet will have no impact on any of these images unless you add flags to them.
+If you embed an image like usual, it will have no flags.
+Images linked this way will appear as they always have with no changes to its styling.
+Thus enabling the snippet will have no impact on any images you already have unless you add flags to them.

 This is the example image we will be using for most examples and is shown without flags:
 ![[testc.jpg]]

-# Core Flags
+# Core Flags (Templates)
 Each of these core flags will call a flavour of decoration and some default values.
 Think of them as your starting template.
 These templates can then be further modified with additional flags (discussed below).

 *Note: if you are modifying/tinkering the CSS code, please be aware that the order of the code is important as the items further down will override those further up if both are enabled.
 Therefore, modifiers are listed later than the core items. *